Last Updated on July 9, 2023

 EDITOR’S NOTE: This is a product review of the Aldi zero net carbs bread.
-For an in-depth analysis of the bread, including how and why it showed up in stores, click here.
+For an in-depth analysis of the bread, including a timeline of when it has and will show up in stores, click here.

 Joshua also contributed to this post.